calebwagner/Vend-O-Matic/README.md

 # Vend-O-Matic

+## Visual Studio Code

+Visit the [Visual Studio Code](https://code.visualstudio.com/) website to download and install the code editor.
 ## Python on Mac

 First, install the XCode Command Line tools with the following command in your terminal.